 Attorneys may subscribe to online access to District Clerk, County Court at Law Clerk and Justice of the Peace records through a secure Internet site.
 For complete information please view the

-Attorney Subscriber Agreement or contact Jessi Westmoreland.
+Attorney Subscriber Agreement or contact Mindi Johns.
 Annual

 renewals are available.